Nupro Corporation

 -100 kWh/ton decrease in melting energy consumption.

-The results indicate that the D.C. plasma arc ladle furnace is a valuable tool for the
+The results indicate that the D.C. plasma arc ladle furnace is a valuable tool for the foundry industry.
+Steel quality can be improved, while increasing productivity and reducing cost.

 Steel Refiner